 About Hip Replacement Surgery

-Total Hip Replacement Hip replacement is often considered when the pain in the hip becomes so severe that it begins to interfere with your sleep and your ability to carry out your activities of daily living; such as walking, working or sports.
+Total hip replacement is often considered when the pain in the hip becomes so severe that it begins to interfere with your sleep and your ability to carry out your activities of daily living; such as walking, working or sports.

 By having surgery the hope is that it will: